Right Arrow

 • Watchlist integration: LPR can flag vehicles associated with prior theft incidents or known bans, alerting security in near real time upon their arrival.

-• Investigation speed: When an incident occurs, teams can rapidly search for vehicles present during the timeframe, cross-referencing license plates with investigation records.
+• Investigation speed: when an incident occurs, teams can rapidly search for vehicles present during the timeframe, cross-referencing license plates with investigation records.

-• Access control: In restricted areas like loading docks, LPR can assist with managing gate access for authorized delivery vehicles and flag unauthorized attempts for review.
+• Access control: in restricted areas like loading docks, LPR can assist with managing gate access for authorized delivery vehicles and flag unauthorized attempts for review.

 3. Mobile monitoring units

-• Flexibility: These units operate independently of the building's power grid, allowing them to be placed in remote corners of the lot where vagrancy camps often form.
+For retailers requiring flexible coverage—such as during holiday surges or construction projects—mobile solar-powered units provide a rapidly deployable solution.
+These units operate independently of the building's power grid, allowing them to be placed in remote corners of the lot where vagrancy camps often form.

 Operational strategies for loitering and vagrancy